1979 United States Grand Prix West: Summary

 Qualifying was a battle between Ferrari, Lotus and Ligier, and, as is usually the case at Long Beach, the circuit was littered with broken cars by the end of each session.
 Carlos Reutemann, in the second Lotus, held the pole until the very end of the final session, when Villeneuve bumped him.

 With only Ferrari and Renault on Michelin tires, Villeneuve was able to use seven sets of qualifiers in the final session, while the Goodyear runners had only two sets per car.
 On his final charge, Villeneuve switched off his rev limiter at the end of the straight, raising the revs by 200 to 12,600 and giving him enough extra speed to pip Reutemann by six hundredths of a second.
 Scheckter was third, ahead of the two Ligiers of Patrick Depailler and Jacques Laffite, then Mario Andretti in sixth.

-On Saturday morning, Jean-Pierre Jabouille had a driveshaft on his Renault break on the curving back "straight," flinging him into the wall at 180 mph.
+On Saturday morning, Jean-Pierre Jabouille had a driveshaft on his Renault break on the curving back straight, flinging him into the wall at 180 mph.
 A badly sprained arm would keep him out of the race.
 Then, in the Sunday morning warmup, a stronger version of the driveshaft, produced by the team in the garage, broke on teammate René Arnoux's car.
 Rather than taking a chance on duplicating Jabouille's incident, the team withdrew their remaining car from the race, allowing Derek Daly's Ensign onto the starting grid.

 100,000 fans gathered on Sunday, which turned sunny and warm just in time for the race.
 As with the previous year, the start would be on the Shoreline Drive straight, rather than in front of the pits, giving the drivers more of a run down to the first corner.
 On the warmup lap preceding the drive around to the grid, Reutemann's engine cut out, and he had to be helped back to the pits.
 The problem was quickly solved, and, while the organizers ruled that he must start from the back of the grid, Reutemann ignored the officials and went back out.

-The cars made their way around for the start on Shoreline Drive, and, as they approached the grid markings, pole-sitter Villeneuve drove right past his starting position!
+The cars made their way around for the start on Shoreline Drive, and as they approached the grid markings, pole-sitter Villeneuve drove past his starting position.
 This confused the entire field, who were taking their cue from Villeneuve.
-Some actually thought the race had started, and everyone ended up back at the pits!
-On the way to the grid, Laffite's Ligier had suddenly slid across the track when the back end seized.
-He was allowed to switch to his spare car and, when they finally got under way, he started the race from the pits with Reutemann.
-After only eight laps, Laffite retired with overheated brakes, and Reutemann broke a driveshaft after just 21, so two of the top five qualifiers were out early, and the door was wide open for the Ferraris.
+Some actually thought the race had started, and everyone ended up back at the pits.
+On the way to the grid, Laffite's Ligier had suddenly slid across the track when car's rear end seized.
+He was allowed to switch to his spare car and start the race from the pits with Reutemann.
+Villeneuve could have been penalized for missing his start position and botching the race start, but was not.
+A bemused James Hunt was interviewed by American television and offered his opinion on the favoritism he felt was consistently shown to the Ferrari team.